dambeneschi/building_energy_forecast/README.md

 **Buildings Energy Consumption Forecast**

-This repository hosts the machine learning models used for the DataDriven Competition about Buildings Energy Consumption Forecast, launched by Schneider Electric in February 2018.
+This repository hosts the data and machine learning models used for Energy Consumption Analysis & Forecast.
+The data comes initially from a data science competition hosted by DataDriven& Schneider Electric in February 2018.

+The following project is composed as follow:
+- Exploratory Data Analysis
+- Time Series Analysis using ARIMA models (statsmodels package)